-Our team at Francis Wilks & Jones often seek to negotiate the conditions attached to any order in order to make it as safe as possible for the individual to continue as a director.
-Here is some further reading you may wish to consider
+Our team at Francis Wilks & Jones often seeks to negotiate the conditions attached to any order in order to make it as safe as possible for the individual to continue as a director.
+Here is some further reading you may wish to consider:

 - when should a leave application be made?

 We are the leading firm dealing with these applications.
-Our 100% SUCCESS RATE since 2002 speaks for itself.
+Our success rate since 2002 speaks for itself.
 Whatever your circumstances we can assist.
 Don’t settle for second best.
 Speak to our experts today.

 I was delighted by the work done by the team at FWJ and cannot recommend them highly enough.
 Their legal and tactical knowledge was spot on.
 I can now continue to grow my business free from the worry of my original disqualification.A director we defended against a disqualification claim